yangzhongke/Zack.OpenCVSharp.Ext/README.md

 Because every operator, like +,-,* and others, will create a new object, so they should be wrapped by T().
 For example: t.T(255 - t.T(picMat * 0.8))

 ## np
-The class np is like the np of NumPy in python.
+The class np is like the np of NumPy in Python.
-Because the grammar of python is different from that of C#, I don't the .NET binding version of Numpy is a good idea.
-Furthermore, the ported packages, like Numpy.NET, cannot take advantages of C# grammer sugar, like lambda.
+Because the syntax of Python is different from that of C#, I don't the .NET binding version of Numpy is a good idea.
+Furthermore, the ported packages, like Numpy.NET, cannot take advantages of C# syntax sugar, like lambda.

 Therefore, I created the managed version of np, which provies zeros_like, array, where.
-I'm a newbie to the OpenCV field, and I didn't do much research in Numpy, so I didn't implement most methods of Numpy.
+I'm a newbie to the Numpy field, and I didn't do much research in Numpy, so I didn't implement most methods of Numpy.
 I will be appreciated if any one can contribute more methods to np.cs.

 ## GreenScreenRemovalDemo
 The project GreenScreenRemovalDemo is a practical case.
 It can remove the green screen of a video or the images from the webcamera.